S06 E10: Ripple Effects

 like you said, the purpose of these foundations and funds is typically just to funnel money to that cause, right?

-Usually, the people who have started the foundation, wherever that seed funding came from, part of the reason that wealthy people designate these funds is that they want to control like what causes it goes to, but they don't have time to be act to have their fingers in the pie.
+Usually, the people who have started the foundation, wherever that seed funding came from, part of the reason that wealthy people designate these funds is that they want to control like what causes it goes to but they they don't have time to be act to have their fingers in the pie.

 Bill and Victoria donated a huge amount of money to seed the research, and Victoria talks about using that leverage to get researchers to collaborate with each other.

-But Victoria also presents herself as being extremely hands-on, writing in one of her books, quote, We needed to find answers at the speed of life.
+But Victoria also presents herself as being extremely hands-on, writing in one of her books, quote, we needed to find answers at the speed of life.

+I had to teach myself the basics of molecular immunology.
 And when it comes to recruiting people for their biorepository, Victoria talks about frequently making the ask herself.

 In her recent interview with Monica Lewinsky, she talks about offering makeup products to women in exchange for these donations, saying, I'll give you a blush for your blood.